martinloesethjensen/dotsama-chill/README.md

     - Loading of transaction
 - Empty state (when no nominators can be chilled)
 - Range slider sorting on amount
+- Switching between networks (Polkadot & Kusama)
+    - Kusama when this would become a necessity => currently there's no threshold on Kusama and the current nominators are way below max nominator count.

 Have a look at [the board](https://github.com/martinloesethjensen/dotsama-chill/projects/1) to see the progress and planned work 👷